British Influences on American Government

 - Write a children's book about pirates and pirate ships which explains how democracy works to a younger audience.

-What If America Chose a King or Queen, not a President?
+What If America Had Chosen a King or Queen, not a President?

 The Declaration of Independence stated: “But when a government continually violates the rights of the people, clearly and with the purpose of exercising absolute power over them, the people have a right and duty to throw off that government.
 That is exactly what has happened here in British America, and which compels us to throw off the government of Great Britain.
 The current King has continually violated our rights, obviously intending to exercise absolute power over us.”